-We nod our heads, say “Uh-huh,” and pretend that we’re paying attention to something someone is saying, when in reality we’re looking down at our phones, texting our friends or looking at the latest updates on Twitter and Instagram.
+It is standard behavior for teens to nod our heads, say “Uh-huh,” and pretend that we’re paying attention to something someone is saying, when in reality we’re looking down at our phones, texting our friends or looking at the latest updates on Twitter and Instagram.

 We all do it.
 So how do we stop focusing on phone distractions, when we should be focusing on our friends IRL (in real life)?

 Here’s what my friends and I have come up with: PHONES OFF / FRIENDS ON.